-Earned pension rights and current benefits in the income-based system rise with the growth in the level of per capita earnings.
-If the rate of growth of the wage would be slower than that of average wages (a result of a fall in the size of the work force for instance), total benefits would grow faster than the contributions financing them, which could induce financial instability.
-If the ratio of assets to liabilities in the income-based system falls below a certain threshold, the automatic balancing mechanism ensure that automatic indexation by average wage growth is deactivated.
+Accumulated pension rights and current benefits in the income-based system grow with the increase in the level of earnings per capita.
+If the rate of growth of one salary would be slower than that of the average salary, for instance as a result of a fall in the size of the work force, total benefits would grow faster than the contributions financing them, which could induce financial instability.
+If the ratio of assets to liabilities in the income-based system falls below a certain threshold, the automatic balancing mechanism is activated and abandons the indexation by the level of average salaries.

-The third element of the national pension is the guarantee pension.
-It is a pension for those who have had little or no income from employment in their lifetime.
-It is linked to the price base amount calculated annually by Statistics Sweden, and the size of the guarantee pension depends on how long a person has lived in Sweden.
+The third element of the national pension is the quarantee pension.
+It is a pension for those who have had little or no income from employment in their life.
+It is linked to the price base amount calculated annually by Statistics Sweden.
+The size of the guarantee pension depends on how long a person has lived in Sweden.
 Residents of Sweden qualify for a guaranteed pension from the age of 65.
 To receive a full guaranteed pension, an individual must in principle have resided in Sweden for 40 years after the age of 25.
 Residence in another EU/EEA country is also credited toward a guaranteed pension.
 In addition to the national pension, pensioners with low pensions may be entitled to a housing supplement and maintenance support.